Global Design Challenge 2021

 - A description or depiction of your biological inspiration process

-- A discussion of the current limitations of your design and a description of next steps, obstacles to be overcome for the design to be implemented, and unknown factors to be considered (e.g. materials needed, engineering tests required, etc.)
+- A discussion of the current limitations of your design and a description of next steps.

-Incomplete submissions will not be considered.
-We strongly recommend that you review the judging criteria carefully before submitting your entry.
+Incomplete submissions will be disqualified.
+We strongly recommend that you review the Judging Criteria carefully before submitting your entry.